awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list.md

 + The functions are implemented as a Presto plugin that uses the ESRI Java Geometry Library\.
 This library has an Apache 2 license\.
 + The functions rely on the [ESRI Geometry API](https://esri.github.io/geometry-api-java/javadoc/index.html?overview-summary.html)\.
 + Not all of the ESRI\-supported functions are available in Athena\.
 This topic lists only the ESRI geospatial functions that are supported in Athena\.
++ You cannot use views with geospatial functions\.

 Athena supports four types of geospatial functions:
 +  [Constructor Functions](#constructors-functions)